Academic Policies & Information

 Good Academic Standing for Undergraduate Students

 To be in good academic standing, a student must have a cumulative GPA of at least 2.00 with no grades of “Incomplete.”
 The grade point average is based on all courses attempted on a graded basis except Pass/Fail courses and pre-college courses.
-A student’s academic standing is noted on the term grade report and on his or her official record.
+A student’s academic standing is noted on the term grade report and on their official record.
 Standing is not calculated for Winterim or Summer for traditional undergraduates.

 Good Academic Standing for Graduate Students

 A registered graduate student is in good academic standing when they maintain a cumulative 3.00 GPA while registered in graduate courses.
+Courses numbered below 600, withdrawals, or pass/fail graded courses do not count toward the graduate GPA.

 Probation for Traditional Undergraduate Students

 A student will be placed on probation if the cumulative GPA is less than 2.00.
 While on probation, a student who takes an “Incomplete” in any course may not register for the following semester.
 Undergraduate students have only one term on probation in which to raise their cumulative GPA to at least a 2.00 and return to good academic standing.
-A student who does not raise his or her GPA in one term is dismissed (see below).
+A student who does not raise their GPA in one term is dismissed (see below).
 Undergraduate students on probation are required to meet with Academic Support and Career Development staff for an assessment and information about academic support services and/or other campus resources.

 Probation for Accelerated Undergraduate Students